Lahore Dry Port

-Lahore Dry Port is a dry port located in Prem Nagar village, Kasur district of Pakistan's Punjab province.
+Lahore Dry Port is a dry port located in Lahore, Pakistan.

 History

 Lahore Dry Port was the first dry port in Pakistan and originally opened in Mughalpura, Lahore.
 The dry port was constructed by Pakistan Railways and has been managed by it since 1973.
 In 2008, an agreement was signed between Pakistan Railways, Qasim International Container Terminal and Premier Mercantile Services to build a new dry port in Prem Nagar.